 Here’s our Top 10 Tips:

-1) Careers Connect – the Career Development Centre’s hub for jobs, events, appointments, funding.
+The Career Development Centre’s hub for jobs, events, appointments, funding.
 Browse current jobs, search for companies and update your profile to get weekly emails.
 Registered NUIG students use your usual login.
-Graduates of 2016, sign up as a graduate giving your old student number.
+Graduates of 2018 & 2019, sign up as a graduate giving your old student number.

-2) Social media – find which suits the career you are pursuing and where the employers are promoting themselves.
+Find which suits the career you are pursuing and where the employers are promoting themselves.
 Use Twitter to follow companies and professions that interest you, many share job alerts as well.
 You can also search using appropriate key words and hashtags (e.g., #jobfairy).
 Follow companies that interest you on LinkedIn, use the job search tool, and see where graduates of your subjects are working.
 You can also add the url to your detailed profile to your CV.
-See our Social Media page for details.
+See our Social Media tips for details.

-7) Students Union – can be contacted with part-time jobs so follow them on social media.
+Can be contacted with part-time jobs so follow them on social media.
+These may also be advertised on Careers Connect.

 Most companies are using the web to promote their brand and to advertise their jobs.